Posterior tibial artery

 The posterior tibial artery has ten branches in total; circumflex fibular, nutrient, muscular, perforating, communicating, medial malleolar, calcaneal, fibular, lateral plantar and medial plantar arteries.

-- The circumflex fibular artery arises immediately after the posterior tibial artery origin.
+- The circumflex fibular artery arises immediately after the origin of the posterior tibial artery.
 It surrounds the neck of fibula and anastomoses with the inferior medial and lateral genicular and anterior tibial recurrent arteries.
 It supplies the proximal end of fibula.

 - The nutrient artery of tibia arises distally to the circumflex fibular artery.
 It enters the tibia below the soleal line, being the main vessel that supplies this bone.